open-telemetry/opentelemetry-php/README.md

 3.)
 Go to Graph section, type "opentelemetry_prometheus_counter" in the search field or select it in the dropdown menu.
 You will see the counter value.
 Every other time you run `make metrics-prometheus-example` will increment the counter but remember that Prometheus scrapes values once in 10 seconds.

 4.)
 In order to stop docker containers for this example just run `make stop-prometheus`

+## Versioning

+Versioning rationale can be found in the [Versioning Documentation](/docs/versioning.md)